patrickBakin/KF2-DiscordLink-Edited/README.md

 Download the released version it appears on the right of your screen and also download **run.bat** and edit your info in the file there

-or run this on your cmd (must be in the same directory)\n java -jar KF2DiscordMut.jar port webhookURL SteamAPIKey CDAVatarURL(optional) DiscordBotToken(optional) ChannelID(optional)
+or run this on your cmd (must be in the same directory)

+java -jar KF2DiscordMut.jar port webhookURL SteamAPIKey CDAVatarURL(optional) DiscordBotToken(optional) ChannelID(optional)

 ***fill 0 in optional arguments if you don't want to use that***